 COPD is a serious and chronic health condition.

 Although there is currently no cure for this condition, medical treatment can help people manage their symptoms.
-Using herbal and nutritional supplements for COPD can also help with symptom management.
+Using herbal and nutritional supplements for COPD may also help with symptom management.

-Before taking any supplements, however, a person should discuss their use with a doctor or other healthcare provider.
+Before taking any supplements, a person should discuss their use with a doctor or other healthcare professional.

 SHOP FOR VITAMINS AND SUPPLEMENTS